FAQ's

 A. No.

 A. Yes.
-As a general rule NAC only represents authors all of whose future work will be included in our remit.
-The main notable exceptions are co-authored works, academic papers and work in genres NAC states as being outside our remit.
+As a general rule, NAC only represents authors all of whose future fiction work will be included in our remit.
+We need to understand details of any nonfiction case by case.
+Other notable exceptions include co-authored works, academic papers and work in genres NAC states as being outside our remit.

 Q. Which genres is NAC not open for?